At Tropical Sun, we are extremely proud of our Caribbean connection.

 Over the past two decades spent producing high quality foods at affordable prices, we have created thousands of jobs across the Caribbean, particularly in and around our HACCP approved, ISO 14001 certified factory in Central Village, Jamaica.
 The factory plays an active role in supporting and developing the local community, employing over 200 locals as part of the Tropical Sun Family.

-Traditionally, we’ve been inclined to keep our community and charity work fairly low-key; viewing it as a private social enterprise, but in response to inquiries from our customers, we will publish details of our community work on our blog and social media accounts, so that our customers can get a better sense of where we’re coming from.
+Traditionally, we’ve been inclined to keep our community and charity work fairly low-key; viewing it as a private social enterprise, but in response to inquiries from our customers, we will publish details of all of our community work, Caribbean or otherwise, on our Tropical Sun In the Community blog.

 The Tropical Sun Family